mmlab-aueb/vc-issuer/README.md

 | --- | --- |
 | ID | INT, this is the key|
 | Name | Text, a description|
+|ResourceId| Text, a unique identifier for the resource (e.g., URL).
+This identifier ends up in the generated token
 | OwnerId | Text, an identifier of the owner|

 You can generate this table using the following SQL code